Vegas Hotel Guide

 Fontainebleau Las Vegas opened in December 2023 and has rapidly established itself as the most important new nightlife property on the Strip.
 For EDC Week 2026 specifically, it is the second-best hotel choice because its on-property venues — LIV Nightclub and LIV Beach — have assembled the week's strongest secondary lineup.
 LIV Nightclub has Dom Dolla on Thursday, Tiesto on Friday, a Special Guest on Saturday (a placeholder that historically signals an unannounced headliner), and David Guetta on Monday.
 LIV Beach has Knock2 on Thursday, Disco Lines on Friday, David Guetta on Saturday afternoon, and John Summit on Sunday.

 The practical advantages of Fontainebleau for EDC Week extend beyond the lineup.
 The property opened less than three years ago, meaning the rooms, lobby, elevators, and club infrastructure are all new.
 The Funktion-One sound system in LIV Nightclub is among the best of any club in Las Vegas.
 Lines at LIV are typically shorter than XS and OMNIA on festival nights because the property's fanbase is still building — you get a comparable or superior music experience with less wait time at the door.
-Guest list availability is also higher at LIV than at Wynn on Saturday nights, which matters significantly for men who want to attend on the peak night.
+Guest list availability at LIV is also higher than at Wynn on Saturday nights, which matters significantly for men who want to attend on the peak night.

 EDC Week pricing: $300 to $600 per night during EDC Week.
 More affordable than Wynn for comparable room quality due to lower occupancy on non-festival weekends.